 Welcome!
 Do you wish to become a scholar and a practitioner who works with individuals, couples, groups, and organizations?
-Consider the APA accredited Counseling Psychology (CoPsych) program.
+Consider our APA accredited Counseling Psychology (CoPsych) specialization.

-Our program has been accredited by the American Psychological Association since 1959 and is one of the oldest accredited counseling psychology programs in the country.
-It has a long history of producing outstanding graduates who practice in academic and applied fields all around the country and the world.
+As one of the oldest accredited counseling psychology programs in the country, we have been accredited by the American Psychological Association since 1959.
+We have a long history of producing outstanding graduates who practice in academic and applied fields all around the country and the world.

-Our program includes a Masters degree training that can help students to either become eligible to be licensed as a mental health practitioner or to continue with a doctoral training.
-The Masters program contains two tracks: community and school counseling.
+Our Masters degree training can help students to either become eligible to be licensed as a mental health practitioner or to continue with doctoral training.
+The Masters degree contains two tracks: community and school counseling.
+Currently, we are only accepting applications to the community counseling track.

-Through the Counseling and School Psychology Clinic, students will have the opportunity to conduct psychological and educational evaluations of children and youth to address referral questions from parents/caregivers and or schools.
-The Counseling Psychology program has many unique foci and is able to offer training in a wide range of clinical and research area.
+Through the Counseling and School Psychology Clinic and work with our field placement partners in the community, students will have the opportunity to engage in clinical work with diverse community members with a variety of presenting concerns.
+The specialization in Counseling Psychology has many unique foci and is able to offer training in a wide range of clinical and research areas depending on students' career goals.

 The Co Psych faculty and students are specifically involved in the following areas: